 The developmental theory of sex differences in intelligence held in two of the three methods used to test it.
-An age effect was found within the samples that tested full scale ability (b = .0023, p < .001), and when all tests were analyzed, an age effect was found even when the ability tested was controlled for (b = .0027, p < .001).
+An age effect was found within the samples that tested full scale ability (b = .0021, p < .001), and when all tests were analyzed, an age effect was found even when the ability tested was controlled for (b = .0026, p < .001).
 Studies that explicitly tested the developmental theory by comparing sex differences within age groups also had an age effect, though it did not pass significance testing (b = .00077, p = .16).

 To visualize and quantify the difference, the dataset was restricted to representative samples with balanced sex ratios that tested matrix reasoning, full scale ability, or scholastic ability; these were chosen because they have similar sex differences in terms of magnitude.
-Then, restricted cubic splines were used to calculate the non-linear relationship between intelligence and age.
-This was judged to be the best method, as the difference in fit between it and a simple linear model passed significance testing according to an ANOVA (F = 6.7, p < .001).
-Based on this analysis, female children are initially smarter than male children, but by the age of 17 men surpass them by about 2 IQ points, as shown in Figure 7.
+Then, restricted cubic splines were used to calculate the non-linear relationship between the two variables.
+This was judged to be the best method, as the difference in fit between it and a simple linear model passed significance testing according to an ANOVA (F = 6.7, P < .001).
+Based on this analysis, male advantages in intelligence increased from d = -0.13 (95% CI [-0.20, -0.064]) at 5 years old, to d = -0.014 at 12 years old (95% CI [-0.073, 0.044]), and finally to d = .12 (95% CI [0.062, 0.17]) at 17 years old, as shown in Figure 5.

-Fig. 7 Male advantage in mental ability by age group.
+Fig. 5 Male advantage in mental ability by age group.
 Samples with ages of above 20 were set to 20.
 The 95% CI is shaded in grey.

 Prior literature which found consistent sex differences in cognitive ability were replicated in this study.
-Sex differences in cognitive ability between nations correlated with the differences in international scholastic test scores, regardless of the indicator, as shown in Table 3.
+Sex differences in cognitive ability between nations correlated with the differences in international scholastic test scores, regardless of the indicator, as shown in Table 4.